Surajvchandran/intro-to-git-lab/README.md

 ## How to Run this Project
 "git clone <repository url> will clone the repository to the local machine and by refreshing the github will show the contents edited in the cloned local machine.

+## Creating changes to Readme file
+This is a small edit to Readme File